Can't Extend Volume or Extend Volume Not Available in Windows Server 2022? (3 Fixes)

 Free Space Not OK, Convert It to Unallocated Space

-The 'Extend Volume' option will be disabled if there is free space on the adjacent right side because free space is not unallocated space.
+The 'Extend Volume' option will be disabled if there is free space on the adjacent right side because free space is not the same as unallocated space.

 Convert the free space to unallocated space by deleting it in Disk Management, Diskpart, or Partition Resizer.delete volume windows 11 disk partition